Architecture of Georgia: History

 The history of construction in Georgia can be traced back to the 5th-4th millennia BC, from Paleolithic to the Late Medieval times.
 The oldest structures were made of stone and wood, and later of bricks.

 7th century

-This was the period of considerable rethinking of church internal space.
-It was increased by introduction of pillars that held now the tholobate, which gave possibility to experiment with the walls and improved esthetic perception of the interior.
+This was the period of considerable rethinking of internal space in church design.
+The space was increased by introduction of pillars that now held the tholobate, which gave possibility to experiment with the walls and improved esthetic perception of the interior.
 Traditional triangular niches by the sides of the apse also appear in this century.
 First such example, which actually started new traditions, was Tsromi church.

 10th century

 The first hints of the emerging 11-13th century architecture appear in this period in Kumurdo Cathedral.

 11th century

 From the beginning of the century Georgian architecture becomes exceptionally artistic and decorative.
 Facades acquire rich relief ornamentation and arcading.
 Predominant ornamental motifs are inspired from nature – flowers, birds, wild and domestic mammals and people.
 Characteristic for eastern façade axial two rombs with ornamented window and cross above, first appeared in Samtavisi, was later used up until the 13th century.
 Many earlier built churches, like Svetitskhoveli and Manglisi cathedrals, were substantially rebuilt and decorated in the 11th century.

 Major step in the general design was introduction of the cross-in-square plan.

 Examples of that period: Samtavisi Cathedral, Samtavro church.